jayd3e-archive/kiya/README.md

 kiya
 ====

-A windows installer for Pyramid.
+A site management app for pyramid.